Blink-182’s Mark Hoppus announces he is cancer free: ‘I feel so blessed’ - NewsBreak

 A week ago Hoppus posted a photo of the hair growing back after chemotherapy, joking, “Is my hair growing back white?
 If it does I wonder if I’ll look more like George Clooney or Doc Brown?”

-Hoppus added that while he’s celebrating the latest scans, there is still work to do.‘These are inmates, not people, don’t treat them like they’re people’: Oklahoma County Jail employee describes inmate mistreatment, neglect
+Hoppus added that while he’s celebrating the latest scans, there is still work to do.Reopening of ‘Aladdin’ on Broadway halted by COVID-19 cases

 “Still have to get scanned every six months and it’ll take me until the end of the year to get back to normal but today is an amazing day and I feel so blessed,” he wrote.